CivicActions/open-practice/draft/code-management-guidance.md

     Project["You want to publish something you did at CivicActions?"]
     Client{"Is it for a client?"}
     ClientRepo{"Does the client have a repo?"}
-    NeedCA{"Do you have plans to work on it with the CA team?"}
+    NeedCA{"Do you have plans to work on it with the CA team?
+Are there other advantages to hosting on a CA repo?"}
     WantPublic{"Do we want to publish it publicly?"}
     Approval{"Do we have approval to make it public?"}
     UseClientRepo["Follow client policies around repo usage."]